Activity level and subsidised care

 If you’re getting Carer Allowance you’ll be able to access 72 hours of subsidised child care per fortnight.

 If you have a partner, we’ll look at both of your activity levels.
 We’ll use the lower of your or your partner’s activity level to work out your subsidised hours.
-This applies even if 1 of you has an exemption.
+This applies even if one of you has an exemption.

 Example of when we’ll use the lower activity level